themesberg/flowbite/content/plugins/datatables.md

 ## Table pagination

 Pagination is enabled by default for all datatables from Flowbite, however, you can disable it by setting the option `paging` to `false`.
-You can also use the `perPage` option to specify how many data rows to show by default.
+Use the `perPage` option to specify how many data rows to show by default.

 You can also set the `perPageSelect` option to set the selection options of the table.

 {{< example id="pagination-datatable-example" class="flex justify-center dark:bg-gray-900" github="plugins/datatables.md" show_dark=true datatables=true disable_init_js=true javascript=`
 if (document.getElementById("pagination-table") && typeof simpleDatatables.DataTable !== 'undefined') {